International Finance

 Method 1: Discount in FC, then convert

-• First find the present value in FC by discounting at the FC risk-free rate
+First find the present value in FC by discounting at the FC rate.
+Then convert the FC present value into HC by multiplying by today’s valuation spot \(S_0\) (EUR/USD).

-Logic: The FC present value is known today, so converting at today’s spot is appropriate.
+Logic.
+The FC present value is known today, so converting at today’s spot \(S_0\) is appropriate.

 Method 2: Convert at expected spot, then discount

-Note: This requires an explicit exchange rate forecast — which we know is difficult (Lecture 5).
+Note.
+This requires an explicit exchange-rate forecast and the correct FX risk adjustment — both are difficult (Lecture 5).

 Method 3: Convert at forward rate, then discount

-Logic: The forward contract eliminates FX risk.
-The resulting HC cash flow is riskless, so it gets the riskless discount rate.
+Logic.
+The forward eliminates FX risk; the resulting HC cash flow is riskless, so it gets the riskless discount rate.
+Because \(F^S\) is EUR/USD, conversion is multiplication.

 Do the three methods agree?

-• Methods 1 and 3 are always identical in integrated markets — just CIP rearranged:
+Methods 1 and 3 are identical in integrated markets — this is just CIP rearranged.
+Under our valuation convention, with \(S_t\) in EUR/USD:

-Method 3: Convert at forward, discount at EUR rate
+Method 3.
+Lock in EUR at the forward, then discount at the EUR rate.

 What if markets are segmented?